-This means personal trainers can use Facebook ads to their advantage to get qualified leads for their business.
+Try it freeThis means if you want to become a successful personal trainer, you can use Facebook ads to your advantage to get qualified leads for your business.
 No matter who your ideal clients are, you can bet that Facebook can easily find them and bring them to you.

 Of course, this doesn’t come for free.